Home | Installation | Control Streams | Bootstrap

 passing interface log file if mpi is used |

-used to run Monolix (tested with version 4.2.2) if a Monolix control file is
+commands can be used to run Monolix (tested with version 4.2.2) if a Monolix

-provided instead of an NM-TRAN control file.
-Control files with the extension
+control file is provided instead of an NM-TRAN control file.
+Control files with

-.mlxtran will be passed to Monolix.
-Monolix control files may refer to data,
+be passed to Monolix.
+Monolix control files may refer to data, model,

 users the opportunity to perform non-parametric and parametric bootstraps.
 For